 The specifications in subclause F.8.5 apply with the following addtions.

-It is a requirement of bitstream conformance that, for X being replaced by either 0 or 1, the variables mvLX[ 0 ] and mvLX[ 1 ] as an output of the subclause 8.5.3.1 shall be equal to 0 if the value of refIdxLX as an output of the subclause 8.5.3.1 corresponds to an inter-layer reference picture.
-That is, in any conformant bitstream, for X being replaced by either 0 or 1, upon invoking the decoding process in subclause 8.5.3.1, the values of the syntax elements merge_idx, mvp_lX_flag, ref_idx_lX, MvdLX, and mvd_l1_zero_flag shall always result in zero values for mvLX[ 0 ] and mvLX[ 1 ] when the value of refIdxLX of the reference picture list RefPicListX indicates an inter-layer reference picture.
+It is a requirement of bitstream conformance that, for X being replaced by either 0 or 1, the variables mvLX[ 0 ] and mvLX[ 1 ] as an output of the subclause 8.5.3.1 shall be equal to 0 if the value of refIdxLX as an output of the subclause 8.5.3.1 corresponds to an aligned inter-layer reference picture or to a diagonal inter-layer reference picture for which the picture resampling process of picture sample values as specified in subclause H.8.1.4.1 has been applied.
+That is, in any conformant bitstream, for X being replaced by either 0 or 1, upon invoking the decoding process in subclause 8.5.3.1, the values of the syntax elements merge_idx, mvp_lX_flag, ref_idx_lX, MvdLX, and mvd_l1_zero_flag shall always result in zero values for mvLX[ 0 ] and mvLX[ 1 ] when the value of refIdxLX of the reference picture list RefPicListX indicates an aligned inter-layer reference picture or to a diagonal inter-layer reference picture for which the picture resampling process of picture sample values as specified in subclause H.8.1.4.1 has been applied.

 It is a requirement of bitstream conformance that the collocated picture colPic, used for temporal motion vector prediction and derived by invoking the subclause 8.5.3.2.7, shall not be an inter-layer reference picture if the reference layer picture is coded using two or more slice segments, and any of the following conditions is true: